-You can buy this from Amazon for less than $200.
-And it comes with free 2-day shipping if you join Prime.
+You can buy this five-blade electric razor from Amazon, and it comes with free 2-day shipping if you join Prime.
 Amazon offers extended warranties of up to 3 years if you want more peace of mind.

-It is a great option if you cannot afford the Braun Series 9 shaver and would want something that’s very close performance wise since it has one more blade plus a powerful motor and the same 2 year warranty.
+It is an excellent option if you cannot afford the Braun Series 9 shaver and would want something very close performance-wise since it has one more blade plus a powerful motor and the same 2-year warranty.

 You won’t go wrong with either the Braun or this Panasonic, it all comes down to personal preference and which shaver will fit the needs of your skin and beard type.